Betty Lou Beets: Crime

 On August 6, 1983, Beets reported her fifth husband, Jimmy Don Beets, missing from their home near Cedar Creek Lake in Henderson County, Texas.
-Her son, Robert Branson, later testified that Betty Lou Beets had said that she intended to kill her husband, and told her son to leave the house.
-On returning to the house two hours later, he found Jimmy Don Beets dead with two gunshot wounds.
-He helped his mother conceal the body below ground in the front yard of the house, after which Betty Lou Beets telephoned the police.
+Her son, Robert Branson, later testified that Beets had said that she intended to kill her husband, and told her son to leave the house.
+On returning to the house two hours later, he found Jimmy Don dead with two gunshot wounds.
+He helped his mother conceal the body below ground in the front yard of the house, after which Betty Lou telephoned the police.

 According to her son, Beets put some of Jimmy Don's heart medication in his fishing boat the next day.
 Branson and Beets then abandoned the boat in the lake.
 It was found on August 12, 1983, washed ashore near the Redwood Beach Marina.
 Believing that he had fallen overboard and drowned, the police spent three weeks dragging the lake looking for Jimmy Don's body.

 In 1985, information was received by the Henderson County Sheriff that led to enough evidence to arrest Beets for the August 6 murder.
 After a search warrant was issued, a search of Beets's home found the remains of Jimmy Don in a filled-in wishing well.
 Also found buried in a garage were the remains of Doyle Wayne Barker, her fourth husband.
 Both had been shot with a .38 caliber pistol.
 She was never tried for Barker's murder.
 She was sentenced to death by lethal injection.